sciZer0/7/v/README.md

 <h3 align="center">Problem 3</h3>

-Fundamental Problem 3 is that on each of the existing blockchains, each network congestion always leads to an increase in the transaction fee — incl. leads to an increase in the so-called "priority fee" — that the contributor (miner/validator) receives as a reward during the congestion
+Fundamental Problem 3 is that on each of the existing blockchains, each network congestion always leads to an increase in the transaction fee — incl. leads to an increase in the so-called "priority fee" — that the contributor (miner/validator) receives as a reward during the congestion.

 *For reference*